Wysall House accommodation summary

 Back to the top of the stairs and the first bedroom on the right is a cosy double with a window looking over the village houses to the woods rising up the hillside beyond.
 Everything you need is here with bedside tables, chest of drawers, wardrobe, chair, a mirror on the wall and a soft warm rug on the varnished floorboards.

 Next along is the biggest bedroom with king size bed, bedside tables, chest of drawers, wardrobe, mirror and chair.
-There is a pretty feature fireplace, rugs and a similar tranquil view to the other bedrooms, open the window and the soundtrack will be dominated by birdsong.
+There are rugs and a similar tranquil view to the other bedrooms, open the window and the soundtrack will be dominated by birdsong.

 The final bedroom at the end of the landing next to the bathroom is a single with bedside table and a wardrobe with drawers beneath, this room also has a rug and a mirror and a lovely view up the wooded valley with cottages lining the lane.